Rg chromaticity: Motivation

-Although rg chromaticity contains less information than RGB or HSV color spaces, it has a number of useful properties for computer vision applications.
-Notably, where a scene viewed by a camera is not lit evenly – for example if lit by a spotlight – then an object of a given color will change in apparent color as it moves across the scene.
+The rg colorspace is used out of a desire for pixel-based photometric invariance.
+For example, if a scene is lit by a spotlight, an object of a given color will change in apparent color as it moves across the scene.
 Where color is being used to track an object in an RGB image, this can cause problems.
-The lack of intensity information in rg chromaticity images removes this problem, and the apparent color remains constant.
-Note that in the case where different parts of the image are lit by different colored light sources, problems can still emerge.
+Removing the intensity component should keep the color constant.